Joseph Cinqué: Biography

 The two Spaniards claimed that the Africans had been born in Cuba and were already slaves at the time of their purchase, and were therefore legal property.
 Interpreters from Mende to English were found, who enabled the Africans to tell their story to attorneys and the court.
 Cinqué served as the group's informal representative.

 The district and circuit courts found in favor of the Africans; the Spanish parties and their government appealed to the Supreme Court of the United States.
 In March 1841, the Supreme Court ruled that the Africans mutinied to regain their freedom after being kidnapped and sold illegally.
 The advocacy of former U.S. President John Quincy Adams, together with Roger Sherman Baldwin, was critical to the Africans' defense.
 The court ordered the Africans freed and returned to Africa, if they wished.
 This decision was against the protests of President Martin Van Buren, who worried about relations with Spain and implications for domestic slavery.

 Cinqué and the other Mende reached their homeland in 1842.
 In Sierra Leone, Cinqué encountered civil war.
 He and his group maintained contact with the local mission for a while, but Cinqué left to trade along the coast.
 Little is known of his later life, and rumors circulated.
 Some maintained that he had moved to Jamaica.
 Others held that he had become a merchant or a chief, perhaps trading in enslaved people himself.

-The latter charge derived from oral accounts from Africa cited by the twentieth-century author William A. Owens, who claimed that he had seen letters from AMA missionaries suggesting Cinqué was a slave trader.
+The latter charge derived from oral accounts from Africa cited by the twentieth-century author William A. Owens, who claimed that he had seen letters from American Missionary Association missionaries suggesting Cinqué was a slave trader.
 More recently historians such as Howard Jones in 2000 and Joseph Yannielli in 2009 have argued that, although some of the Africans associated with the Amistad probably did engage in the slave trade upon their return, given the nature of the regional economy at the time, the allegations of Cinqué's involvement seem implausible in view of the lack of evidence, and the unlikelihood of a conspiracy of silence leaving no traces.

 Samuel Pieh, a great-great-grandson of Sengbe Pieh and language coach for the 1997 Amistad film, stated that Cinqué became a key figure in Sierra Leone and helped to Christianize the country.